Emill/node-ble-host/docs/api/security-manager.md

     * `addressType` {string} `public` or `random`
     * `address` {string} BD ADDR

 This event is emitted when the pairing has completed successfully.
-The `rspIrk` and `rspIdentityAddress` will be `undefined` if the current device is the responder, and the `initIrk` and `initIdentityAddress` will never be `undefined` if the current device is the initiator.
+The `rspIrk` and `rspIdentityAddress` will be `undefined` if the current device is the responder, and the `initIrk` and `initIdentityAddress` will be `undefined` if the current device is the initiator.
 The other keys and key identifiers will be present if those were distributed, otherwise `null`.

 ### Event: 'pairingFailed'
 * `reason` {number} Reason code (see the Errors section below for a list of codes)